Norfolk Island Bounty

 Day 5: Norfolk Island

 An early start today sees us taking a leisurely Breakfast Bushwalk through the National Park.
 At the end of the walk, we meet on the clifftop for a delicious breakfast barbeque.
 Those that would prefer a sleep-in can be collected by the bus in time to meet for breakfast.
 We return to our accommodation mid-morning and have some free time.
 After lunch, (at own expense), we will be collected and taken on the new Women of Norfolk tour.
 We learn the captivating stories of Norfolk Island’s exceptional women who have played a pivotal role and helped shape its history.
 We trace the remarkable journeys of Olivia Gascoigne, who faced an imminent death sentence, Aunt Selina Buffet, a woman of enduring influence with an award bearing her name, Marie Bailey, a key figure in Norfolk Island’s tourism industry, and Colleen McCullough, celebrated for her literary accomplishments and fervent advocacy for Norfolk Island.
 Walk in the footsteps of these extraordinary women who have triumphed over adversity and significantly shaped our beloved Norfolk community.
-Early evening we will be transferred to Bounty Restaurant for dinner.
+This evening we have a Progressive Dinner to Island Homes.
+We get to enjoy a 3-course meal progressing to different Norfolk Island family homes throughout the evening.
+This is a fun night and a great way to meet the local people and sample some of the Island dishes.

 Meals: Breakfast & dinner